LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 # Skin-Cancer-Classifier
-CNN pre-trained model to visually diagnose between 3 types of skin lesions
+CNN pre-trained model to visually diagnose between 3 types of skin lesions.

 This "Dermatologist-ai" project is part of my [Deep Learning Nanodegree with Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 The skin cancer classification model was trained and tested on google colab.